 In providing the infrastructure and support for large-scale teleworking, organizations need to prepare themselves and their employees for the increased cybersecurity risks such a shift can bring.
 In this post, we outline some of the challenges and best practices for staff suddenly faced with a transition from office-based work to remote work.

 Physical Security of Company Devices

-First of all, it’s important to note that just because employees won’t be working from the office doesn’t mean they won’t travel or work in public places.
+First of all, it’s important to note that just because employees won’t be working from the office doesn’t mean they won’t travel or work in public places during the COVID-19 outbreak.
 When doing so, employees are exposing themselves to a greater risk of losing their laptops and all the data that resides locally.